IP-CAM/Inpay-Bitcoin-Payments-english-polish-Opencart-v.1.5.6.x/README.md

 Upload **admin** and **catalog** folders to your Opencart site

-Goto Opencart admin, install and config Inpay Bitcoin payment module
+Goto Opencart admin, install and configure InPay Bitcoin payment module